-If one decides to take my advice and wait until 70 to claim their own benefits, what are the 3 options to fill the income gap between their current age and 70?
+If you decide to take my advice and wait until 70 to claim your own benefits, what are the 3 options to fill the income gap between now and your 70th birthday?

-Qualified Plans (IRA’s, 401k’s, etc.) were designed for 1 purpose only and that is to create income during one’s retirement years, however the dilemma many individuals struggle with is using those dollars and running out of money before they run out of time.
-Since one does not know their check out date (Date of Death) they are extremely reluctant to spend down on their principal, especially when they can start drawing their Social Security.
+Qualified Plans (IRA’s, 401k’s, etc.) were designed for one purpose only: to create income during retirement years.
+However, the dilemma many individuals struggle with is running out of money before they run out of time.
+Since none of us knows our check out date, people are are usually reluctant to spend down on their principal, especially when they can start drawing on Social Security.

-Over the last 2 years, I’ve studied, explored, examined and even got licensed to offer Home Equity Conversion Mortgages (Reverse Mortgages) to individuals & couples who meet the requirements.
-Now, before you roll up your nose and question my sanity, hear me out.
+Over the last two years, I’ve studied, explored, examined and even gotten licensed to offer Home Equity Conversion Mortgages (Reverse Mortgages) to individuals and couples who meet the requirements.
+Now, before you question my sanity, hear me out.

 Why would I use one?

-- Payoff any existing mortgage & use unused LOC (Line of Credit) when needed.
+- Pay off any existing mortgage and use unused LOC (Line of Credit) when needed.

-- Create a Social Security Bridge – Example: Instead of taking Social Security at age 62, we take money from the LOC to create spendable income while delaying Social Security benefits until 70.
+- Create a Social Security Bridge.
+Instead of taking Social Security at age 62, take money from the LOC to create spendable income while delaying Social Security benefits until 70.

-- Use the LOC for income in down stock markets, thus we are not selling off securities at depressed prices during Bear Markets, like we went through in 2008 & 2009.
-When the market comes back you can pay off the LOC if you wish.
+- Use the LOC for income in down stock markets.
+That means you can avoid selling off securities at depressed prices during Bear Markets (like we went through in 2008 and 2009).
+When the market comes back, you can sell off securities to pay off the LOC if you wish.